FOREX-Dollar edges higher ahead of payrolls, resumes climb versus yen

 The second of the two FOMC meetings will be held on June 14-15.

-The dollar rose 0.41% to 122.18 yen JPY=EBS, its first gain in four days as the currency pair tracked moves in long-term U.S. Treasury yields.
-It is little changed this week, after a three-week 6.5% surge.
+The dollar rose 0.75% to 122.585 yen JPY=EBS, its first gain in four days as the currency pair tracked moves in long-term U.S. Treasury yields.

+Yen bears were also emboldened by the Japanese Finance Minister's comments that the Bank of Japan does not target foreign exchange rates.

 "The case for USD/JPY going much higher is still compelling as the Fed's rate hikes will revolutionise the hedging arithmetic for JPY-based investors and sensitivity to hedging costs is rising," RBC Capital Markets strategists wrote in a note.